anmolkabra/llm_chat/README.md

 # If not downloaded, ask huggingface to download for you
 huggingface-cli login
 make RUN_FLAGS="--model_name meta-llama/Llama-3.2-11B-Instruct" run

-# or
-./run_chat.sh
 ```

 ## TODOs

-- UI reloads the model from memory on every call.
-Probably because streamlit repaints on each chat input.
-Should be fixable.
 - Want to eventually load Llama 3.2 on my mac, but there's not much hardware/software support yet.
 - Image uploads through the UI.
 Should be doable.